pallasite99/pallasite99/README.md

 - **GitHub:** [pallasite99](https://github.com/pallasite99)
 - **Twitter:** [@pallasite99](https://twitter.com/pallasite99)

-Feel free to explore my repositories and reach out if you'd like to collaborate or discuss technology!
+Feel free to explore my repositories, and don’t hesitate to reach out if you’d like to collaborate or discuss tech! 🚀

 ## GitHub Stats